-On February 22, 2019, Great Lakes Senior MLC I LLC ("MLC I"), a wholly-owned subsidiary of the Company, entered into a facility and security agreement which provides for a revolving loan facility of up to \$50.0 million (the "Revolving Senior Loan Facility").
+On February 22, 2019, MLC I, a wholly-owned subsidiary of the Company, entered into a facility and security agreement which provides for a revolving loan facility of up to \$50.0 million (the "Revolving Senior Loan Facility").
 The Revolving Senior Loan Facility bears interest at LIBOR plus the applicable spread.
 On February 4, 2021, the Revolving Senior Loan Facility was terminated and repaid in full.
-On December 17, 2020, MLCSC Holdings Finance LLC ("MLCSC Holdings Finance"), an indirectly wholly-owned subsidiary of the Company, entered into the Credit Agreement providing a credit facility for \$5.3 million, which bears interest at 9.5% per annum.
-The decrease in interest and credit facility expenses for the three months ended December 31, 2020 as compared to the corresponding period in 2019 was primarily due to a decrease in LIBOR.
-The increase in interest and credit facility expenses for the year ended December 31, 2020 as compared to the corresponding period in 2019 was primarily due to an increase in borrowings.
+On December 17, 2020, MLCSC Holdings Finance LLC ("MLCSC Holdings Finance"), an indirectly wholly-owned subsidiary of the Company, entered into a credit agreement providing a credit facility for \$5.3 million (the "Credit Facility"), which bears interest at 9.5% per annum.
+The decrease in interest and credit facility expenses for the three months ended March 31, 2021 as compared to the corresponding period in 2020 was primarily due to a decrease in LIBOR and decrease in principal outstanding.